Yash-Singh1/zoom.js/README.md

 - Go to the `test/` directory at the root: `cd zoom.js/test/`
 - Run the npm `test` script: `npm run test`
 - Now you can go to: `localhost:1073/test/interactive.html` to run the tests interactively, and `localhost:1073/test/auto.html` to run the tests automatically
-- To run the tests, open up the console and run `test()` and there will be a series of zooming and confirm messages
+- To run the tests, open up the console and run `test()` and there will be a series of zooming and confirm messages in interactive mode, and everything will automatically run in auto mode

 ## Building Docs